da4all/da4all.github.io/_cards/create-an-original-data-visualization.md

 # Introduction for Instructors

-This assignment sequence asks students to sketch, draft, workshop, and revise an original data visualization using data they find themselves online.
-It is designed to form part of the [Individual Data Advocacy Project assignment sequence](https://da4asandbox.github.io/curricularsite/cards/individual-data-advocacy-project), but could be adapted as a standalone assignment.
+This 4-day assignment sequence asks students to sketch, draft, workshop, and revise an original data visualization using data they find themselves online.
+It is designed to form part of the [Individual Data Advocacy Project assignment sequence](https://da4asandbox.github.io/curricularsite/cards/individual-data-advocacy-project), but could be adapted as a standalone project.

 Before they begin this assignment sequence, students should have located a dataset that they want to visualize, and they should have seen the [Introduction to Data Visualization videos](https://da4asandbox.github.io/curricularsite/cards/introduction-to-data-visualization-videos) and the [How to Create a Data Visualization slide deck](https://da4asandbox.github.io/curricularsite/cards/how-to-create-a-data-visualization-slide-deck).